 Couples, stop fighting about money!
 Disputes will arise in your marriage that you attribute to money.
 But, you know it’s never about money, it’s about lifestyle choices that lead to spending.
 If you follow this dispute resolution process, by God’s grace, you will stop fighting about money.

 How to Stop Fighting About Money

-How do you solve disputes in your marriage?
+How do you solve conflicts in your marriage?
 Without the Holy Spirit, and a procedure to resort to when disputes arise, he or she who is strongest will win the fight.
 That’s why a big challenge in a marriage is to get a mutually acceptable, working, dispute resolution procedure.
 Ideally, you would discuss and decide this process during premarital counselling.

 I am not talking about pre-set solutions to pre-set problems.
-I am talking about a preset procedure to discuss disputes; a procedure rooted in individual relationships with Jesus.
-A procedure the parties accept with its imperfections.
+I am referring to a pre-set procedure to discuss disputes; a procedure rooted in individual relationships with Jesus.
+A process the parties accept with its imperfections.
 And most of all, a procedure they have enough confidence in, to accept its results!